Your cart is currently empty!

 “For purposes of protecting and restoring the objects identified above, the Secretaries shall prepare a transportation plan that designates the roads and trails on which motorized and non-motorized mechanized vehicle use, including mountain biking, will be allowed.
 The transportation plan shall include management decisions, including road closures and travel restrictions consistent with applicable law, necessary to protect the objects identified in this proclamation.
 Except for emergency purposes, authorized administrative purposes, wildlife management conducted by the Arizona Game and Fish Department, and the retrieval of legally harvested elk and bison, which are otherwise consistent with applicable law, motorized vehicle use in the monument may be permitted only on roads and trails documented as existing in BLM and Forest Service route inventories that exist as of the date of this proclamation.
 Any additional roads or trails designated for motorized vehicle use must be designated only for public safety needs or the protection of the objects identified above.”

-This poster has a partly glossy, partly matte finish and it’ll add a touch of sophistication to any room. • 10 mil (0.25 mm) thick • Slightly glossy • Fingerprint resistant × Become a Member Become a member today and open the paywall to members-only content, Self Guided 4×4 Tours, 1,300 points of interest, special…
+This poster has a partly glossy, partly matte finish and it’ll add a touch of sophistication to any room. • 10 mil (0.25 mm) thick • Slightly glossy • Fingerprint resistant × Please Become a Member Become a member today and open the paywall to members-only content, Self Guided 4×4 Tours, 1,300 points of interest,…

 The 4×4 community may have concerns about opposing a national monument for several reasons: